 Examples of the brain and craniofacial malformations we have recovered to date, both in whole mount and in a histological preparation (frontal sections).

-The alien mutation was identified in a mutagenesis screen in the lab of David Beier at the Brigham & Women's Hospital (Herron et al., Nat Genetics 2002).
-Positional cloning revealed this to be a null mutation in the gene Ttc21b/ Thm1,which is required for protein transport within the primary cilium (Tran et al., Nat Genetics 2008).
+The alien mutation was previously identified in a mutagenesis screen (Herron et al., Nat Genetics 2002).
+Positional cloning revealed this to be a null mutation in the gene Ttc21b, which is required for protein transport within the primary cilium (Tran et al., Nat Genetics 2008).
 The alien mutant also has a severe brain patterning defect (Stottmann et al., Dev Biol, 2009).
-The role of Ttc21b in the developing forebrain and craniofacial tissues, and the role of cilia in development more broadly, is a focus within the laboratory.
+The role of Ttc21b in the developing forebrain and craniofacial tissues, and the role of cilia in development more broadly, is a major focus within the laboratory.
 One direction of this project is a tissue specific ablation of Ttc21b and other primary cilia genes in the in the developing forebrain and craniofacial tissues.

 The alien forebrain has significant patterning defects at E18.5 (modified from Stottmann et al., Dev Biol 2009)